A-PachecoT/brain-mri-classification/README.md

 This project is based on the Jupyter notebook by [Anirudh Bansal](https://www.kaggle.com/anibansal) from his Kaggle kernel [Brain MRI Classification](https://www.kaggle.com/code/anibansal/brain-mri-classification).
 The original work has been restructured into a proper Python package with improved organization and modularity.

+## Dataset

+The dataset used in this project is the [Brain MRI Images for Brain Tumor Detection](https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection/data) from Kaggle.
+It contains:

+- 253 brain MRI scans in total
+- 155 scans with tumors (positive cases)
+- 98 scans without tumors (negative cases)
+- All images are in JPG format

+The dataset is organized into two folders:
+- `yes/`: Contains MRI scans with tumors
+- `no/`: Contains MRI scans without tumors

+Each scan is a grayscale image showing a cross-sectional view of the brain.
+The images have been pre-processed and skull-stripped to focus on the brain tissue where tumors may be present.

 ## Project Structure

 ```